Zanaeira/SalahTimesTDD/README.md

 In the Composition Root, the dependencies are injected into the view controllers instead of relying on global Singletons.
 For example, instead of using UserDefaults.standard everywhere in the application, or URLSession.shared, instances of UserDefaults and URLSession are configured and injected in the Composition Root.
 Thus, no ViewController knows what instance of UserDefaults or URLSession is being used.

+This has also allowed me to inject different instances of UserDefaults for different locations.
+Thus, the user can set specific settings based on a location.

 ## UserDefaults

 The app uses UserDefaults in order to register default settings that can subsequently be overridden by the end user.
 UserDefaults has been used with both primitives as well as custom object types, using JSON encoding and decoding.
+UserDefault suites have been used so that users can save location-specific settings.
+I.e. for whichever locations they have added, they can specify the settings for that location.

+## Grand Central Dispatch (GCD)

+Other than updating the UI on the main thread, this app makes use of GCD.
+The Overview screen makes API calls for each location the user has searched for and then displays them all.
+In order to ensure that the order remains consistent, the app uses DispatchGroup and DispatchSemaphore.
+Thus, we have a way to synchronously wait for a group of asynchronous API calls to be made, ensuring that the app's state is always consistent.

 ## JSON encoding and decoding